-There are many ways to make a dressing - from the type of equipment, to whisking, to blending, to shaking it all lead to a different kind of body and hence mouth and salad coating.
+There are many ways to make a dressing - from the type of equipment to whisking, to blending, to shaking it all leads to a different kind of body and hence mouth and salad coating.
 However, the basics remain - there is a ratio of oil to acid to emulsifier that will create the perfect vinaigrette.

 As a general rule of thumb:

 Mix 1/3 part acid + 1/3 part emulsifier + 1 part neutral oil

 You can also make a dressing without the emulsifier, and add flavorful dressings, and aromatics.
 The result will be a dressing that naturally separates (but that looks awesome).
 Adjust as you see fit or needed depending on the dressing.

 For this recipe you'll need the following ingredients:

 - 1 tablespoon ginger, fresh, grated (or 2 teaspoons dry ginger)

 - ¼ cup olive oil

 - ¼ cup Tamari or coconut aminos (GF Soy Sauce)